-INDUSTRIAL RELATIONS I
+LABOUR RELATIONS I

-- I. Introduction including the industrial perspective and development of unions.
+- I. The examination shall comprise one 3-hour paper. - 2.
+Theory - Introduction including the industrial perspective and development of unions.
 Contemporary trends in trade unions; the role of the State the development of employer organisations. - 2.
 Relationship between management and unions.
 The role of Personnel Management in industrial relations; industrial relations in a social perspective. - 3.
 Introduction to the principles of labour economics.
 Historical overview, introduction to economic theory.
 Functions of, and problems related to, the labour market, labour policy, etc.

-INDUSTRIAL RELATIONS II
+LABOUR RELATIONS II

-- 1. Aspects of worker representation, at various levels. - 2.
+- I. The examination shall comprise one 3-hour paper. - 2.
+Theory - I. Aspects of worker representation, at various levels. - 2.
 Aspects of collective bargaining, including nature, scope and procedural agreements. - 3.
 Negotiation: principles, approaches, agreements etc. - 4.
 Settlement of disputes - 5.
 Future industrial relations trends.